Peter Bergen: The announcement of links between Syrian insurgents, al Qaeda is worrying

 Al Qaeda has received severe blows in recent years: a contingent of U.S. Navy SEALs killed the group’s leader, Osama bin Laden, two years ago, while CIA drone strikes have decimated al Qaeda’s ranks in Pakistan’s tribal regions, and the group hasn’t pulled off an attack in the West since the suicide bombings on the London transportation system in 2005.

-Sheikh al-Baghdadi, the leader of al Qaeda in Iraq, said that he had delayed the announcement of the formal merger with al-Nusra because he wanted to allow Syrians time to get to know al-Nusra on its own terms, without the inherent negative bias that would be caused by an early announcement of its ties
+Sheikh al-Baghdadi, the leader of al Qaeda in Iraq, said that he had delayed the announcement of the formal merger with al-Nusra because he wanted to allow Syrians time to get to know al-Nusra on its own terms, without the inherent negative bias that would be caused by an early announcement of its ties to al Qaeda.

 This was prudent.
 Had al-Nusra voiced its links to al Qaeda during the rebellion’s nascent stages, al-Assad would have had an easier time blaming the uprising on “terrorists” as he has done since violence first broke out in Syria in March 2011.